 The first chapter is on the benefits of fish farming, while chapter two deals with the methods of fish farming.

-Chapters three and four deal with the subjects of starting your own fish farm, and the selection, stocking and feeding of the fish, respectively.
+Chapters three and four deal with the subjects of starting your own fish farm.
+Furthermore, it portrays the selection, stocking and feeding of the fish, respectively.

 The fifth chapter deals with production and marketing of the fish, while the sixth chapter is on tips on successful fish farm management.

-Chapters seven, eight and nine are on fish disease control, brood stock reproductive process and pond construction, respectively.
+Chapters seven, eight and nine are on fish disease control.
+Also, it teaches broodstock reproductive process and pond construction, respectively.